qre-nainggolan/HTTPExperimental/README.md

 # HTTPExperimental

-Trying to build Server & Client console which are communicating using TCP -> HTTP scheme.
+Trying to build Server & Client console which are communicating using TCP -> HTTP protocol scheme using Javascript pattern.